Maley Drive Extension Project

 • 1 - As there is additional blasting for this project (east of Notre Dame) that is currently ongoing, could it not be used for sound mitigation as the City had said previously that if there was extra rock it could be?
 2 - Is there any current planning or drawings that can be shared with the public regarding the tree planting that the City mentioned (behind Agincourt) in the last public meeting?

-Erin1 asked over 5 years ago
+Erin1 asked almost 6 years ago

 We acknowledge that the report presented to council on Aug 14, 2018, for Noise Abatement Measures for Maley Drive identified the Construction of a rock berm as a noise mitigation alternative with surplus rock, however at this time we are not anticipating surplus rock.